angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 match and was very close!

-I managed to win yet another die roll (this was getting silly now) and keep a decen if slow-ish 7 whilst he went to 6.
+I managed to win yet another die roll (this was getting silly now) and keep a decent if slow-ish 7 whilst he went to 6.
 I manage to snag a :card[Stoneforge Mystic] with a Thoughtseize leaving some :card[Rishadan Port]s in hand along with a :card[Mother of Runes] and :card[Flickerwisp].
 It's a little late but I resolve Doomsday turn 4 and make a PTT pile that can beat double Port and